 Team Spirit — If your sales structure (see above) works in a team environment with one whole budget and then individual budgets for each person to achieve, you want people to have each other’s backs.
 Keep your eye out for people who can see the bigger picture (team) as well as the smaller one (themselves).

 Awareness — Sometimes what gets a sale over the line is a small detail the rep picks up on.
-During the interview with someone, bring up something they would of seen on the way to the room you’re holding the meeting.
+During the interview with someone, bring up something they would have seen on the way to the room you’re holding the meeting.
 See what they say and how well they observed their surroundings.

-On-Going Management & Coaching
+Ongoing Management & Coaching

 Be the sales motivation and coach you wish you always had.